samrum/homebridge-onstar/README.md

 - Toggling switches off is possible using Siri/Shortcuts/Scenes
 - When secret keys are rotated by MyChevrolet/OnStar, the plugin may stop working until the keys are updated.
-- homebridge-onstar will return success once requests are considered _In Progress_.
+- homebridge-onstar2 will return success once requests are considered _In Progress_.
 As such, OnStar request failures after the initial request are made won't be handled.

 # Credits

 [OnStarJS](https://github.com/samrum/OnStarJS) (Shoutout to [mikenemat](https://github.com/mikenemat/) and [gm-onstar-probe](https://github.com/mikenemat/gm-onstar-probe))

 [homebridge-tesla](https://github.com/nfarina/homebridge-tesla) for being a great reference to refer to on how to set up various homebridge services.

+Credits to Ashton Smith for the updated homebridge-onstar version support.